Weekend Girls Track Roundup - Miami Valley Today

-TROY — The Troy girls track and field team led four schools that were able to score points at the loaded Wayne Invitational Thursday and Friday at Troy Memorial Stadium.
+KETTERING — The Troy girls track and field team finished fourth at the Firebird Invitational Thursday and Friday, while Tippecanoe finished fifth.

 TROY